Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding

-For each $k$, this is sharp up to a constant factor as shown by the following example: We may assume that $k < n/6$.
-Let $G$ consist of $k$ cliques of size $\sim 2n/(3k)$ joined in a cycle by paths of length $\sim n/(3k)$.
-For each $i = 1, \ldots, k$, define $f_i$ to be the function that is 1 on the $i$th clique and goes to 0 linearly on each of the paths leaving that clique, reaching 0 at the midpoint.
+For each $k$, this is sharp up to a constant factor, as shown by the following example: We may assume that $k < n/6$.
+Let $G$ consist of $k$ cliques of size $\sim 2n/(3k)$ joined in a cycle by paths of length $\sim n/(3k)$ (see \autoref{fig:dumbbellgraph} for an illustration).
+For each $i = 1, \ldots, k$, define $f_i$ to be the function that is 1 on the $i$th clique and goes to 0 linearly on each of the paths leaving that clique, reaching 0 at the midpoint and having value 0 elsewhere.
 It is straightforward to calculate that $\cR(f_i) \sim 27k^3/n^3$.
-Since the supports of all $f_i$ are pairwise separated, i.e., no vertex in the support of $f_i$ is adjacent to any vertex in the support of $f_j$ for $i \ne j$, the same asymptotic holds simultaneously for the Rayleigh quotient of every function in the linear span of the $f_i$, whence $\lambda_k \le \big(27 + o(1)\big)k^3/n^3$.
+Since the supports of all $f_i$ are pairwise separated, i.e., no vertex in the support of $f_i$ is adjacent to any vertex in the support of $f_j$ for $i \ne j$, the same asymptotic holds simultaneously for the Rayleigh quotient of every function $\ne \b0$ in the linear span of the $f_i$, whence $\lambda_k \le \bigl(27 + o(1)\big)k^3/n^3$.

-We prove the above theorem by showing that $\cR(F) = \Omega\big(\mu(\delta)^3\big)$.
+We prove the above theorem by showing that $\cR(F) = \Omega\bigl(\mu(\delta)^3\big)$.
 Our proof is a generalization of the proof of \autoref{thm:generalvertexmeasure}.
 Here, instead of just lower-bounding the Rayleigh quotient by considering a ball around a single vertex, we take $\Omega(k)$ disjoint balls about $\Omega(k)$ vertices chosen carefully so that their spectral measure is within a constant factor of the average.
 This requires us to use the higher-dimensional embedding $F$, not merely its 1-dimensional relative $f$.

-Let $k:=\lfloor \muz(\delta)n/2\rfloor + 1$.
-We use Algorithm~\ref{alg:ballselection} to choose $k$ disjoint balls based on the spectral embedding of $G$.
+Let $m:=\lfloor \muz(\delta)n/2\rfloor + 1$.
+We use Algorithm~\ref{alg:ballselection} to choose $m$ disjoint balls based on the spectral embedding of $G$.